casdoor/casdoor-website/docs/how-to-connect/oauth.md

 scope=openid%20email
 ```

-For more details, please see the [OIDC standard](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse)
+See the [OIDC spec](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse) for details.
 :::

-After your user has authenticated with Casdoor, Casdoor will redirect them to:
+After the user signs in, Casdoor redirects to:

 ```url
 https://REDIRECT_URI?code=CODE&state=STATE
 ```

-Now that you have obtained the authorization code, make a POST request to:
+Exchange the code for tokens with a POST to:

 ```url
 https://<CASDOOR_HOST>/api/login/oauth/access_token
 ```

-in your backend application:
+Request body:

 ```json
 {